"'Always be wary of people who use quotes.' I don't know who said that."

 The Heart: Noodle.
 The other three don't care much for each other — though, Russell and 2D get along a bit better with each other than Murdoc — but are willing to put up with each other for her sake.
 The band splits up after her apparent death in "El Mañana".

 Homage: Does Damon Albarn have a copy of Krazy Kong by Wild Willy Barrett?
-"Fire Coming Out of the Monkey's Head" sounds a lot like "Return of Kong", what with the angelic backing harmony and the reggae-like rhythm.
+"Don't Get Lost In Heaven" sounds a lot like "Return of Kong", what with the angelic backing harmony and the reggae-like rhythm.
 Put on top of this that Krazy Kong is about a monkey-like character who is a bit volatile.

 Homoerotic Dream: Murdoc's dream in the "DARE" video, in which he wakes up next to Shaun Ryder.

 Human Mail: Noodle arrived at Kong Studios in a crate once, and traveled back to Japan by mail another time.